 Typical equipment for roadway construction would include construction earthmoving equipment/excavators, dump trucks, material trucks and pavers.
 Construction staging can occur within the right of way, and a traffic control plan will be necessary.

-Construction is expected to begin in late 2024 or early 2025 and would require approximately 12 months.
+Construction is expected to begin in the latter half of 2024 or early 2025 and would require approximately 12 months.